 - A brief artist statement about the brooch for Front of the House / Back of the House

-- A quality picture of artist in RAW format, labeled with artist’s name
+- A quality picture of artist in RAW (preferred) or TIFF format, labeled with artist’s name

 - Artists must answer a series of interview questions regarding your background, inspiration and investigation, creative process and how binaries appear in your work.
 Answers must be returned to firstname.lastname@example.org by October 25th, 2018 and may or may not be included in an exhibition catalogue or other exhibition materials.

 Co-producers of Front of the House / Back of the House:

 Heidi Lowe is the creator and producer of Front of the House / Back of the House.
 She is also the owner of Heidi Lowe Gallery, an artist, jeweler, educator and business coach.